Jetpack Compose Screen Tagging

 Potential Cons

-• Loss of per-item detail – all product/id pages look identical in analytics; if you need product-level metrics you’ll have to add a separate event.
+• Loss of per-item detail – All product/{id} pages look identical in analytics.
+If you need product-level metrics, you will need to track them with a separate custom event.

 • Multiple NavHosts – if your app has several controllers (e.g., bottom-nav, modal graph) you must duplicate or abstract this collector for each one.